rproepp/spykeviewer/doc/source/usage.rst

 Settings
 --------

-The Spyke Viewer settings can be accessed by opening the "View" menu and selecting "Settings".
+The Spyke Viewer settings can be accessed by opening the "File" menu and selecting "Settings" (on OS X, open the "Spyke Viewer" menu and select "Preferences").
 You can adjust various paths in the settings:

 **Selection path**
     The path where your selections are stored when you exit Spyke Viewer.
 This